Accumulation plan: An arrangement that enables an investor to purchase a set dollar amount of mutual fund units on a regular schedule.

 Financial planner: A person who helps clients meet their long-term financial objectives by analyzing the client’s status and setting a program to achieve that client’s goals

-Financial advisor: A person who provides financial advice or guidance to clients to help them reach their financial goals.
-Also known as an investment advisor.
+Financial advisor (also known as investment advisor): A person who provides financial advice or guidance to clients to help them reach their financial goals.

 Fixed dollar withdrawal plan: A plan that provides the mutual fund investor with fixed-dollar payments at specified intervals, usually monthly or quarterly.